andrew/ultimate-awesome/README.md

 - [awesome-r-blogs](https://github.com/Jeet1994/awesome-r-blogs) - A list of awesome R blogs on the web.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
 - [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
+- [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
+- [awesome-data-quality](https://github.com/kwanUm/awesome-data-quality) - Curated list of tools and frameworks assisting in monitoring data quality.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
+- [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
 - [awesome-ml](https://github.com/PetroIvaniuk/awesome-ml) - List of interesting links about ML Algorithms, Data Science, Network Analysis, and others.
 - [awesome-solana-nfts-v2](https://github.com/reecen96/awesome-solana-nfts-v2) - My updated curated list of Solana NFT protocols, repos & community tools created by @ilmoi.